Mood (psychology): Facial expression

 Research studies indicate that voluntary facial expressions, such as smiling, can produce effects on the body that are similar to those that result from the actual emotion, such as happiness.
 Paul Ekman and his colleagues studied facial expressions of emotions and linked specific emotions to the movement of corresponding facial muscles.
 Each basic emotion is associated with a distinctive facial expression, due to feedback from the expression that contributes to the emotional feeling.
 Ekman found that these expressions of emotion are universal and recognizable across widely divergent cultures.

 Hormones

 Hormones, which change with age, can also determine what type of mood someone is in and how well they are able to regulate their moods.

 Mood disorders

 Depression, chronic stress, bipolar disorder, etc. are considered mood disorders.
 It has been suggested that such disorders result from chemical imbalances in the brain's neurotransmitters, however some research challenges this hypothesis.
+There seems to be a relationship between melatonin and mood disorders.